Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: The Framework

 \subsection{Privacy-Aware Data Minimization}

-A further advantage of symbolic reasoning is that it enables stronger data minimization.
+Symbolic reasoning also supports data minimization.
 Many classroom uses do not require long-term storage of raw video once grounded events have been extracted.
-A deployment can therefore separate three retention layers: (1) short-lived raw buffers used for on-device or near-device perception, (2) symbolic traces with timestamps, uncertainty, and provenance, and (3) aggregate reports for teachers or researchers.
-This structure is aligned with established privacy principles in learning analytics~\cite{pardo2014privacy} and gives system designers a clearer handle on consent, retention, and audit than end-to-end embeddings alone.
+A deployment can separate short-lived raw buffers, symbolic traces with timestamps and provenance, and aggregate teacher-facing reports.
+This structure aligns with established privacy principles in learning analytics~\cite{pardo2014privacy} and gives designers a clearer handle on consent, retention, audit, and deletion than end-to-end embeddings alone.